yoima-jp/UniversalConfig/README.md

   </a>
 </p>

-> **Note:** The Modrinth and CurseForge distribution pages are being prepared and may not be publicly available yet.

 Universal Config is a client-side mod that lets you save your Minecraft settings, keybinds, and mod configuration files as reusable profiles and share them across different instances and Minecraft versions.